top of page

 By Nei Santa Barbara

-When I started writing this article, it was 27 years, 121 days, 7 hours and 46 minutes since I started working in a car dealership.
-In that time, I saw the industry start to use and focus on, digital control tools and some applications focused on sales.
+When I began writing this article, it had been 27 years, 121 days, 7 hours, and 46 minutes since I started working in a car dealership.
+During this time, I witnessed the industry gradually adopting and emphasizing digital control tools and applications focused on sales.

-This focus can still be observed when we visit automotive congresses such as #ExpoNADA (National Automobile Dealers Association) in the United States.
-In these exhibitions, much more than half (yes, much more than half!) of the exhibitors are #CRM companies, which promise fantastic results in sales if we use their systems and #DMS.
+This emphasis is still evident at automotive congresses like #ExpoNADA (National Automobile Dealers Association) in the United States.
+At these exhibitions, more than half of the exhibitors (yes, more than half!) are #CRM companies, promising fantastic sales results with their systems and #DMS.

-the cost of time in the service operations and the contribution rate that it will be able to make to the company's gross margin.
+While managing KPIs and sales is crucial, there's another significant factor affecting retailers' health and bottom-line results: the cost of time in service operations and its contribution to the company's gross margin.

 Payroll